davidvandebunte/davidvandebunte.gitlab.io/jb/notes/memoize-artifact.md

 We'll use Correct (with a capital C) to capture this concept of perfect (or pinned) reproducibility.
 For more on perfect reproducibility, see [](record-dependencies).

+Reproducibility is not always important; sometimes it is sufficient to save history.
+Many (valuable) published papers don't include every step necessary to reproduce figures.
+Once books are published and the author is gone, it's likely difficult for anyone to reproduce the content.
+In the case of recursive artifacts mentioned above, it's often not worth the effort to save every historical version of e.g. a compiler.
+Museums don't record how many of the artifacts they store were produced.
+If you don't care that much about being able to execute your code anymore, it's likely no one else cares either.
+It'd be nice to be able to run it, sure, but the value in being able to run the code can be much lower than maintaining the dependencies that are required to be able to run it.

 #### Estimation

 How do you put a numerical estimate on the value of reproducibility?
 The first step is to estimate